igorwojda/kotlin-coding-challenges/README.md

 5. Each problem is located in separate package and it contains 3 files:
 * `ProblemName.md` - description of the problem
 * `ProblemName.kt` - contains empty method/class to solver problem and set of tests (we will write code, solve problem here)
-* `ProblemNameSolution.kt` - file that contains problem solution (encapsulated in Kotlin object to avoid conflicts with other functions/methods)
+* `ProblemNameSolution.kt` - file that contains one or more problem solutions (encapsulated in Kotlin `object` to avoid conflicts with other coding puzzles)

-# How to run the tests?
+## How to run the tests?
 Open `ProblemName.kt` file for specific problem.
 There will be single class with `Test` suffix (`ProblemNameTest`).
 Click on green arrow on the left of method name (runs single test) or test class name (run all tests in Test class).
 After running test you can rerun last configuration using `Run command` (`Cmd+R`).